VincentTam/vincenttam.github.io/source/_posts/2014-08-02-avoid-using-ugly-bitmapped-computer-modern-fonts.markdown

 on Gist.[^2]  To simply matters, one may use `\pagenumbering{gobble}` to suppress page numbers.[^3]

-{% imgpopup /images/posts/CMvsLM/cmodern.png 60% Ugly bitmapped Computer Modern fonts %}
+{% img fancybox /images/posts/CMvsLM/cmodern.png 'Ugly bitmapped Computer Modern fonts' 'fig1' %}

 If one thinks that downloading the Blue Sky fonts from the American Mathematical Society is too troublesome, simply including the package `lmodern` will do.

-{% imgpopup /images/posts/CMvsLM/lmodern.png 60% Improved outlook using Latin Modern fonts %}
+{% img fancybox /images/posts/CMvsLM/lmodern.png 'Improved outlook using Latin Modern fonts' 'fig1' %}

 P.S.
 I have learnt an ImageMagick command from a Stack Overflow question to convert a PDF file to an image.[^4]